-Marie-Eve Jean indicated that there have been many developments in the privacy sector of late, including federal Bill C-11 which was proposed in 2020, died on the Order Paper, and may be brought back this year.
+There have been many developments in the privacy sector of late, including federal Bill C-11 which was proposed in 2020, died on the Order Paper, and may be brought back this year.
 It would eliminate PIPEDA and replace it with new legislative requirements.
-These would include new requirements for data collection in Canada, which would significantly alter the Canadian privacy landscape, with penalties for non-compliance that could be as high as 5% of a company's global revenues.
-The federal privacy commissioner has, however, said that this legislation is a step backwards.
+These would include new requirements for data collection in Canada, and would significantly alter the Canadian privacy landscape, with penalties for non-compliance that could be as high as 5% of a company's global revenues.
+The federal privacy commissioner has however said that this legislation is a step backwards.

-Ontario has released a White Paper entitled "Modernizing Privacy in Ontario" which, if turned into legislation, would have stricter requirements than the federal initiative.
+Ontario has released a White Paper entitled "Modernizing Privacy in Ontario" which if turned into legislation would have stricter requirements than the federal initiative.
 It would also cover employee privacy which is currently a grey area.
-There would be a significant oversight and penalties element to any legislation consistent with the Ontario White Paper.
+There would be a significant oversight and penalties element to any legislation consistent with the White Paper.

-BC's "Personal Information Protection Act" (PIPA) would be changed in some significant ways if new legislative initiatives being considered are implemented, with the intention being to strengthen the protection of privacy rights for individuals, especially with respect to technology and privacy.
+BC's "Personal Information Protection Act" (PIPA) would be changed in some significant ways if new legislative initiatives being considered are implemented, with the intention to strengthen the protection of privacy rights for individuals, especially with respect to technology and privacy.
 The new initiatives under consideration include consent requirements and enhanced incident reporting requirements.

-Bill C-64 in Quebec (Loi 25) was adopted by the National Assembly on September 21, 2021 and was formally enacted the following day.
-The Bill makes significant changes to the rules around individual privacy rights.
-It introduces new requirements for companies doing business in Quebec, with the definition of "doing business" in Quebec being quite broad-that would apply to any company that collects information in Quebec even if it does not have an office there.
-Bill C-64 also applies to federally-regulated entities such as banks.
-It will come into effect in three phases, with most being implemented in the 2022-2023 time period.
+Bill C-64 in Quebec (Loi 25) was adopted by the National Assembly in Quebec on September 21, 2021 and was formally enacted the following day.
+The act makes significant changes to the rules around individual privacy rights.
+Bill 64 introduces new requirements for companies doing business in Quebec, which the definition of doing business in Quebec being quite broad-that would apply to any company that collects information in Quebec even if it does not have an office there.
+Bill C-64 also applies to federally-regulated bodies like banks.
+It will come into affect in three phases, but most of the new rules will take place in the 2022-2023 time period.

-Employers' obligations over the next year (specifically as of September 2022) include the need to appoint a privacy officer, which by default is the person in the organization with the highest authority or the CEO.
-This person can delegate the responsibility to another person in the organization but must do so in writing.
-The privacy officer has to ensure that the organization complies with the Act.
-Another obligation is to immediately report breaches to the relevant Quebec Commission and to affected individuals, and to immediately address such breaches.
-Companies also have to maintain a registry of confidentiality incidents, which must be provided to the Commission upon request.
+Employers' obligations over the next year (specifically as of September 2022) include the need to appoint a privacy officer, which by default is the person in the organization with the highest authority or the CEO; this person can delegate the responsibility to another person in the organization but must do so in writing.
+The privacy officer has to ensure the organization complies with the Act.
+Another obligation is to immediately provide breach reporting to the Commission and to affected individuals, and to immediately address such breaches.
+There has to also be a registry of confidentiality incidents which is provided to the Commission upon request.

-6 May, 2021
+6 May 2021

-Opening Comments from Conference Co-Chair Pierre-Alexandre Archer, Legal Counsel, Industrial Alliance
+Opening Comments from Your Conference Co-Chair Pierre-Alexandre Archer, Legal Counsel, Industrial Alliance

-Pierre-Alexandre Archer welcomed attendees to the second day of the conference.
+Pierre-Alexandre Archer, Legal Counsel, Industrial Alliance welcomed attendees to the second day of the Compliance and Consumer Complaints Conference, 2022.